amarusyak/Telegram-Bot/README.md

-Use this token to access the HTTP API:
+Use this token to access the Telegram HTTP API:
 ```
 490322267:AAGLZz4UaTSsUPnxEzMlDxX-jowpTa4qp4o
 ```